 - Report-writing and record-keeping of archived documents.

-The main responsibilities of vaccine management include the following:
+The operational functions of vaccine management include:

 - Carrying out deliveries in consultation with the management;

 - Sorting of vaccines and immunization-related equipment as appropriate;

 - Updating stock records (individual stock sheets per batch);

 - Monitoring storage temperatures and other conditions as appropriate;